roytang/blog/content/notes/2017/03/what-one-skill-if-i-mastered.md

 > [What one skill, if I mastered it, would have the biggest affect on my career?](https://www.quora.com/What-one-skill-if-I-mastered-it-would-have-the-biggest-affect-on-my-career/answer/Roy-Tang)

 <span class="ui_qtext_rendered_qtext"><p class="ui_qtext_para u-ltr u-text-align--start">The ability to communicate well.
 This includes being able to listen to what other people are saying and being able to communicate your ideas well.
-(This should also include things like knowing the difference between ‚Äúaffect‚Äù and ‚Äúeffect‚Äù :p)</p></span>
+(This should also include things like knowing the difference between ìaffectî and ìeffectî :p)</p></span>